jent-ly/summarizer/README.md

 ![Image](images/1540396900-3316.png)
 1. Summarizer is now ready to use!
 Note that the Mashape API has **100 free calls/day**, and is paid beyond that

+**Note that this is your _personal API key_.
+Please do not share it with anyone.
+Sharing it may result in unexpected payments if your payment information is on Mashape.**

 ### Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution information.